mikegleasonjr/kata-iweb-datacenter/README.md

 ### Some details

-- A server have some space to host virtual machines
+- A server have some space to host virtual machines (capacity)
 - When hosted on a server, a virtual machine occupy a certain amount of space
 - The number of virtual machines a server can host vary with the server size and the virtual machines size
-- The application must receive some servers as input and some virtual machines to distribute on them
+- The application must receive some servers and some virtual machines to distribute on them as input

 ### Specifications